mishravikas/PETS_dejavu/README.md

 Paper to appear at PETS '21 by Vikas Mishra, Pierre Laperdrix, Walter Rudametkin and Romain Rouvoy

 # Instructions
+- This demo requires Python 3 or higher

 - Clone the repo

 - Install virtualenv